ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R10.2** RPP MUST allow for flexibility in extending the data model e.g. adding new objects or a new attribute to an existing object MUST be possible.

-**R10.3** RPP SHOULD promote standardisation of commonly used extension attributes.
+**R10.3** RPP SHOULD promote standardization of commonly used extension attributes.

 **R10.4** Extensions for new operations on existing resources MUST be supported.